-The Board of Directors knows of no other business which will be presented to the special meeting, and the Company's Amended and Restated Bylaws provide that only such business shall be conducted at a special meeting of stockholders as shall have been brought before the meeting pursuant to the Company's notice of meeting.
-If any other business is properly brought before the special meeting, proxies in the enclosed form will be voted in accordance with the judgment of the persons voting the proxies.
+The Board of Directors knows of no other business which will be presented to the annual meeting.
+If any other business is properly brought before the annual meeting, proxies in the enclosed form will be voted in accordance with the judgment of the persons voting the proxies.